ab3nd/tentacle_box/README.md

-#Tentacle Box
+ # The Tentacle Box

-Design files for the pillow blocks and motor mounts for the tentacle box.
+ This repo contains files for a prop for a puzzle game.
+The prop is a crate with a Lovcrafitian monster escaping from it.

-If I get fancy, there will be arduino code too.
+ Most of the files are STL files to 3D print parts for the tentacles of the monster, or laser cut motor mounts to rotate the tentacles.